Bimleshkumargupta/Bimleshkumargupta/README.md

 - 👋 Hi, I’m @Bimleshkumargupta
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning on myself
+- 🌱 I’m currently learning on MERN
-- 💞️ I’m looking to collaborate on  MERN
+- 💞️ I’m looking to collaborate on wed development projects
 - 📫 How to reach me by @bimleshkumargupta450@gmail.com

 <!---